The Income Tax Extension: Who, When and How?

 Don’t Wait—Act Now!

-If you foresee difficulties getting your taxes together in time, let Dave’s team find a tax services ELP who can help you make sense of your situation and avoid the hazards of filing an extension.
+If you foresee difficulties getting your taxes together in time, talk with one of Dave's tax ELPs.
+They can help you make sense of your situation and avoid the hazards of filing an extension.